The Russia Investigations: Is The Endgame Now In Sight?

 The beginning of the end

 Here's another big potential milestone that could be around the corner after Election Day: Mueller could close up shop.
-He owes Deputy Attorney General Rod Rosenstein a confidential report when he concludes his work but there is no guarantee all or even any of it could become public.
+He owes Deputy Attorney General Rod Rosenstein a confidential report when he concludes his work, but there is no guarantee that all or even any of it could become public.

 Conventional wisdom in some quarters of Washington, D.C., holds that Mueller will issue a Sept.
-11 Commission or Ken Starr-like report — a big white tome for sale at airport bookstores that will tell the story of the active measures campaign with a big narrative sweep.
+11 commission or Ken Starr-like report — a big white tome for sale at airport bookstores that will tell the story of the active measures campaign with a big narrative sweep.

 Maybe he will, but nothing obliges him to do so and, moreover, that doesn't comport with what the special counsel's office has done so far.